codedcontainer/HTML-Generator/readme.md

 1. `npm install`
 2. Use NPX to build `npx run build` or watch `npx run dev`
     * `npm run dev` will copy hbs files into /build folder
+3. Make sure to include "generatedHtml" folder in /build
 3. Run the application see below examples

 ## Templates ##